• Skip to primary navigation

-• Skip to content
+Skip to Content

 Roasted Acorn Squash with Pomegranate Seeds

-Did you know, acorn squash is sometimes called pepper squash?
-I don’t know why.
-I know it’s called acorn squash because it like of looks like a big acorn.
 It also is an incredibly good source of Vitamin C, fiber, and the antioxidant beta-carotene.

 These are things you learn when you google a vegetable for something to say.
-Because really, there’s not much to say about this recipe.

-It’s acorn squash, roasted.
-With some pomegranate seeds to liven it up.
 Slice it up, scoop out the seeds.
 Drizzle with a little olive oil, salt and pepper to taste, then roast at 400 degrees for 20-25 minutes or until tender.
-I like to use my cast iron skillet for this but any baking sheet will work.

 Pretty similar to (or exactly like) the roasted butternut squash recipe.